ElenaNKn/DocuSketch_python/README.md

 `pipenv run jupyter notebook`

 Then one can find `Notebook.ipynb` file, open and run it.
-This approach alows to run module `my_plot.py` within `Notebook.ipynb`.
+This approach alows to run the module `my_plot.py` within `Notebook.ipynb`.

 ## **Contacts**

-If you have any suggestions or comments about this project, please contact me via LinkedIn (https://www.linkedin.com/in/alena-kniazeva-a907bb197/ ) or email (elena.n.kniazeva@gmail.com).
+If you have any suggestions or comments about this project, please contact me via LinkedIn ([https://www.linkedin.com/in/alena-n-kniazeva/]) or email (elena.n.kniazeva@gmail.com).